menuimageTimeDicer

 • (Less easily) you can use fscrypt or a filesystem that supports encryption natively such as Bcachefs or ZFS.
 Discussion of the relative merits of these approaches can be read here.

 • For even higher security consider TPM-backed full disk encryption.
-This is the only approach with protection against an evil maid; but if your motherboard is damaged you may lose data irretrievably.
+This is the only approach which protects against an evil maid; but if your motherboard is damaged you may lose data irretrievably.

 Additional Notes